AkhilRangpariya/Spotify-Clone-App/README.md

 In the project directory, you can run:

 ## npm start
-Runs the app in the development mode.
+It runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.